PercyLanda/Iris-Data-Set-Project/README.md

 <h2><strong>2.3 Investigation</h2></strong> <br>

 The Iris Flower Data Set itself is extremely popular and utilized as a testing tool within machine learning.
 Part of its popularity I believe, is due to its reliabillity and ease of use.
-One contributor on Stackflow descirbed the reasons for its high accuracy: <br>
+One contributor on Stackflow descirbed the reasons for its high accuracy: <br><br>
 <em>"(a) there are few features to begin with and (b) that there are high linear correlations with class, would all point to a less complex, linear function as being the appropriate predictive model-- by using a single hidden node, you are very nearly using a linear model.
 It can also be noted that, in the absence of any hidden layer (i.e., just input and output nodes), and when the logistic transfer function is used, this is equivalent to logistic regression."</em>
 <br><br>
-While another contributor responded to the same post with a sample test for the data set: <br>
+While another contributor responded to the same post with a sample test for the data set: <br><br>
 <em>" The Iris data set can even be predicted with a very high accuracy (96%) by using just three simple rules on only one attribute:
 If Petal.Width = (0.0976,0.791] then Species = setosa
 If Petal.Width = (0.791,1.63]   then Species = versicolor